 There are many lotteries around the world today.
-More than 100 countries have big government-operated lotteries, and that does not even include the smaller, privately-run ones.
-According to the Telegraph, 70% of UK adults, more than 32 million people, play the UK lottery on a regular basis.
+More than 100 countries have big government-operated lotteries, and that does’t even include the smaller, privately-run ones.

 A letter, written by Queen Elizabeth I more than 450 years ago, has emerged, which marks the beginning of lotteries in the UK.
 The letter, which includes a blind embossed paper seal with her distinctive, flourishing signature, was written to Sir John Spencer, giving him instruction to issue books of numbers and tickets.
 A total of 400,000 lots were made available, each costing 10 shillings.

 The letter reads:

 “Where we have com[m]anded a ceratine carte of a Lotterie to be published by our Shirif of Countie in the principall townes of the same.”

 Britain’s first lottery was, as with today’s charity lotteries, intended for a good cause.
 The British needed financial support for the expansion of the country’s export markets around the world and the lottery was to raise money to build ships and develop ports.